Nightmare Fuel / Rugrats

 - The only reason the adults never realized he was gone was because they never got to read the ransom note.
 And that's not even the worst part.
 The Pickles were not the crooks' actual target (due to confusion over the sixes and nines in the street address).
 If the adults did read the note, it would've brought several unthinkable cases of Fridge Horror.

 - "The Sky is Falling".
-It's not common for a kid's cartoon to tackle the issue of the apocalypse.
+It was not common for a kid's cartoon to tackle the issue of the apocalypse at the time.

 - The entire climax of Rugrats in Paris with the Rugrats creating havoc and destruction as they make their way to Notre Dame while in a Giant Reptar Mech is really, really funny, it's also seriously horrifying.
 Again while everything is played for Laughs, they're causing millions of dollars of damage in collateral damage, and while the rest of the cast are somewhat safe inside the mech's head, Angelica is stuck out in the open inside the mouth the whole time.
 She's caught hanging on for her life many times, squirted with a strange substance, and even jettisoned hundreds of feet into the air at the top of the Eiffel Tower (that's over a thousand feet in the air!) only to be caught at the last second by Chuckie.
 Not to mention that they are being chased by the Villain's henchman in another Mech who is showing no concern for their safety.
 When you think about it the Rugrats aren't intentionally destroying the city, as they are children and don't know better, but this man does and he's essentially trying to kill a bunch of toddlers and infants!!!